When it comes to your website, design matters. Great design is no longer optional. It’s expected.

 1. Brand relevant – Website Images

 Choose images that will fit with your brand tone and style.
 Is your brand corporate and professional or fun and personal?
-Match the image style with the words and values that you’d associate with your brand.
+Match the image style with the words and values you associate with your brand.

 2. Professional

 Professional photography will make a huge difference to your website.
 Although there are costs involved, it can be so worth it when you end up with a set of gorgeous brand-aligned images.
 And you will own them!
-So you can use those images however you like, across all your different channels, and not have to worry about copyright issues.
+You can use those images however you like across all your different channels and not have to worry about copyright issues.

-If you’re looking for a photographer, a good tip is to search for someone who specialises in your industry.
-Ask to see their portfolio and make sure you feel comfortable with them because being photographed can be nerve-wracking.
+If you’re looking for a photographer, a good tip is to search for someone specialising in your industry.
+Ask to see their portfolio and ensure you feel comfortable with them because being photographed can be nerve-wracking.

 Ideally, include some headshots or ‘doing’ shots of your staff.
 Incorporating the ‘face’ of your business in your shots can be very beneficial.